anu1301/the-ethical-traveller/README.md

 [Go to the top](#contents)

 ## 1.1.
 Strategy
-The project is being developed in phases, the first being the blog site.
-Once the site gains traction; phases two and three will then be developed.
+The project is being developed in phases, the first being the blog site and hosting of volunteering holidays for users to book.

-Phase two of the project will post volunteering holidays for users to book.
-The landing page will provide useful information on how to choose bone fide volunteering holidays and what to expect on these holidays.
 It is expected that the users will also use the blog app on this site to post their stories and photos from these holidays.

-The site will further be developed, phase three, where it will provide a platform for charities and charitable businesses to post specific projects for volunteers to sign up to.
-The businesses will be able to manage their own postings on this site.
+The site will further be developed, phase two, where it will provide a platform for charitable organisations to post specific projects for volunteers to sign up to.
+The organisations will be able to manage their own postings on this site.

 [Go to the top](#contents)
 <br>
 ### Project Objectives

-The main objective of the current project is to make use of CRUD functionality (Create, Read, Update and Delete), where the user is able create, read, update and delete posts.
+The main objective of the current project is to make use of CRUD functionality (Create, Read, Update and Delete), where the user is able create, read, update and delete posts, and the site owner/administrator is able to add, update and delete holiday projects.
 <br>

 ### Scope